Pooping while walking is a pretty everyday occurrence for dogs, but you may wonder why.

-It takes a lot of power to stay in that squatted posture, believe it or not!
+It takes a lot of power to stay in that squatted posture, believes it or not!
 It might be challenging to sustain for a long time.
 It is due to muscle soreness and overall weakness.

 As a result, walking is the method that senior dogs use to become more comfortable.

-Reason 3: Stool, Long and Saggy
+Reason 3: Stool, Long, and Saggy